opensafely/documentation/docs/study-def-expectations.md

 *	`{"date": {"earliest": "1900-01-01", "latest": "today"}, "rate" : "exponential_increase"}`
 *	`{"date": {"earliest": "1900-01-01", "latest": "today"}, "rate" : "uniform"}`

-Note that `"incidence"` is used either for the actual incidence of a binary variable (`returning="binary_flag"`), or to indicate non-missingness for other variable types.
+### Specifc parameters/variable notes

+`"incidence"` has a slightly different meaning dependent on the variable type it is applied to:
+* binary: describes actual incidence (0.5 means values are expected to be positive 50% of the time)
+* int/float/categorical: indicates non-missingness (0.5 means values are expected to be present - non-missing - 50% of the time)

+`"rate"`
-`"rate"` is used for the distribution of date values (with either `"exponential_increase"` or `"uniform"`), but can also be used as an alias for `incidence=1` by specifying `rate="universal"` for non-date values.
+* used for the distribution of date values, with either:
+  * `"exponential_increase"`
+  * `"uniform"`

+* or for non-date values:
+  * `"universal"`: indicates every patient is expected to have a value (i.e. an alias for `incidence=1`)

+`"distribution"`(numeric variables) currently has two possible options:
+* `normal`
-`population_ages` samples from the distribution of ages in the UK taken from [the Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/datasets/tablea21principalprojectionukpopulationinagegroups).
+* `population_ages`: samples from the distribution of ages in the UK taken from [the Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/datasets/tablea21principalprojectionukpopulationinagegroups).